matuszen/Python-meme-importer-Discord-BOT/README.md

 Before running this script, make sure you have the following requirements fulfilled:

-- Python 3.8 or higher installed on your system
+- Python 3.10 or higher installed on your system (recommended is Python 3.12)
 - Required Python packages installed (discord.py, requests, bs4)

 ## Installation